-All courses marked with an asterisk (\) are multilevel courses: beginning, intermediate and advanced.
+All courses marked with an asterisk () are multilevel courses: beginning, intermediate and advanced.
 The beginning and/or intermediate level may be waived with consent of the instructor.

-PED 100♦ 1 credit Foundations of Physical Activity
+PED 100 1 1 credit

 This course includes programs of calisthenics and weight training (isometric and isotonic) augmented by a jogging program.